Marengo Cave Co. v. Ross

 Supreme Court of Indiana

 In 1883, some passersby discovered the entrance to what is now Marengo Cave.
 The Marengo Cave Company (Marengo) (defendant) succeeded the discoverers in title to the land on which the cave entrance was located, and it controlled the entrance and operated the cave as a tourist attraction.
-Marengo made improvements, such as building walkways and widening paths, and charged visitors admission fees.
+Marengo and the prior landowners made improvements within the cave, such as building walkways and widening paths, and charged visitors admission fees to enter and see the cave.
 Ross (plaintiff) was an adjacent landowner.
-The entrance to the cave was 700 feet from the boundary between Ross and Marengo’s land, but a substantial portion of the cave itself was under Ross’s land.
+The entrance to the cave was 700 feet from the boundary between Ross's and Marengo’s land, but a substantial portion of the cave itself was under Ross’s land.
 Ross sued Marengo to quiet title in the portion of the cave beneath his land.
 Marengo argued that it had acquired title to the entire cave by adverse possession.
-The boundaries of the cave as it related to the ground surface was not ascertained until 1932, when the trial court in the instant matter ordered a survey.
-A jury trial returned a verdict for Ross, and the court denied Marengo’s motion for a new trial.
+The boundaries of the cave as it related to the ground surface were not ascertained until 1932, when the trial court ordered a survey at Ross's request.
+Until the survey occurred, Marengo Cave was thought to be entirely under Marengo's land.
+After a trial, the jury returned a verdict for Ross, and the court denied Marengo’s motion for a new trial.
 Marengo appealed the decision to deny the motion on the ground that the jury verdict was not sustained by sufficient evidence.

 Rule of Law